nestanestquick/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-I would say that scemantic HTML is HTML that is for core content rather than stylistic effects
+I would say that scemantic HTML is HTML that is for core content, using appropriate tags for content (ex, navs)

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-Inline does not respect heighth/width, the default width is of its container, and it forces a line break around itslef, whereas block does not do any of these things
+Inline does not respect heighth/width, the default width is of its container, and it forces a line break around itslef, whereas block displays an an element as a block element, starts on a new line and takes up the whole width

 3. What are the 4 areas of the box model?
 Margin > Border > Padding > Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
-Horizontal (it displays items to the top and bottom)
+It works on the cross axis.

 5. Explain why git is valuable to a team of developers. git allows you to collaborate on a project while keeping changes logged and separate"